 Summer 2021 Xavier Expeditions

 Dr. Leon Chartrand and several Xavier students just completed two expeditions to Yellowstone National Park.
 July 20th begins one to Wrangell-St. Elias National Park in south central Alaska, followed by one to Gates of the Arctic in Fairbanks, Alaska beginning August 1st.
 Both expeditions emphasize climate change as well as the benefits of solidarity through the experience of survival as a community rather than as an individual.
-More information on Xavier Expeditions can be found here.
+Learn more about Xavier Expeditions.

 News about Dr. Marcus Mescher and Dr. Ashley Theuring